gosquared/convoy/README.md

 ## Convoy

-Convoy is a Node.JS module for working with a Redis-backed job queue.

-It is designed to be distributed and atomic, orchestrating the queuing, delegation and processing of jobs with unique IDs.

-This means that you can have multiple job publishers and multiple consumers for the same queues, even across many servers, and convoy will ensure that unique jobs only get queued once at a time, and delegated to a single worker until queued again.
+Convoy is a Node.JS module for creating job queues, publishing jobs to them, and consuming jobs from them using any number of workers running on any number of servers.
+It is designed as a centralised message bus through which you can connect loosely coupled applications that need to break up and delegate their workload across multiple workers on potentially many different machines.

+Convoy uses Redis as its storage medium.

+#### Jobs
+In Convoy, jobs are simply unique IDs.
+Each unique ID can only exist once within the queue.
+When a job is published to a queue, convoy first checks if has already been added to the queue.
+This is done via the committed list.
+If the job ID exists in the committed list then it has already been published and will be discarded.
+Otherwise, it is added to the committed list and enqueued.

+Once the job is processed it is removed from the committed list and can be queued again.

 ### Installation
     npm install redis-convoy

-### Usage

-#### Options
+##### Options

+* **Concurrency**: Maximum number of jobs that can be processing at the same time
+* **Job Timeout**: If your function takes more than this time to process a job, the job will be marked as failed

+Example:
 ```javascript
 var opts = {
   concurrency: 10, // Spawn up to a maximum of 10 concurrent workers
   jobTimeout: 2000 // If a worker does not finish within this time (in ms), its job will be considered failed
 };
 ```

+### Usage

 ```javascript
 var Convoy = require('redis-convoy');